 How is Corporate Income Tax in Bulgaria Paid?

-Annual corporate income tax is deducted in advance instalments paid during the year.
-The amount is determined on the basis of the profit forecast for the current year.
-If net sales stay below BGN 300,000, advance payments are not required.
+Corporate income tax in Bulgaria is paid through advance tax instalments during the year, calculated on the basis of the company’s projected taxable profit for the current year.

 Tax on Corporate Expenses